Elizabeth Willing Powel: Marriage and children

-Elizabeth married Samuel Powel (born 1738).
+Elizabeth married Samuel Powel.
 Also of Quaker ancestry, he was among the richest people in Philadelphia; at 18 years old, he had inherited the fortune of his grandfather Samuel Powell, (Note: Samuel Powell, grandfather to Elizabeth's husband, was also known as the "rich carpenter".) who was among the first settlers of the Province of Pennsylvania.
 Powell's son, also named Samuel and father to Elizabeth's husband, died in 1747, only after having found success as a merchant and shortened his surname to Powel.
 Elizabeth's husband graduated from the College of Philadelphia in 1759, before he embarked on a seven-year tour of Europe to study art.
 He went to Rome where he sat for a portrait by the painter Angelica Kauffman and had an audience with Pope Clement XIII.
 In England, he was baptized into the Anglican Church like John Morgan, his companion on the tour, was before him.

 Samuel and Elizabeth's marriage brought together two of the most prominent mercantile families in the city.
 Their wedding on August 7, 1769, was held at Christ Church and officiated by Jacob Duché.
 Five days before, Samuel purchased for his new family a home later known as the Powel House.
 Originally built in 1765 for Charles Stedman who never lived in it, the house is located on South Third Street, just south of Elizabeth's childhood home.
 Neighboring the Powel House to the north was the home of her sister Mary.

 On a piece of black bordered paper, Powel wrote of one of her sons: